AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 </span>

-To observe the floc-sand interactions at a constriction, a flow cell was developed to model the microscale occurrence.
-The flow cell had clear acrylic walls to allow for video recordings of the constriction.
-Analysis of the footage allows evaluation of the hypothesis.

-The system was set up so flocs would develop in the flocculator preceding the flow cell; a close-up camera would then record floc behavior at the flow cell's constriction.
-These experiments were run for durations up to an hour to observe the short term and long term events at the constriction.
+**The subteam** developed an apparatus to model floc behavior at a sand filter's constrictions.
+Flocs, developed in a flocculator, were pumped through a flow cell with clear, acrylic walls; a camera recorded their behavior at the flow cell's constriction.
+Such tests ran for durations up to an hour to observe short term and long term patterns, and ultimately to evaluate the CAG theory.

-In the past, the **sand filter's** constriction was modeled through a 0.5 mm space created by a water-tight silicon spacer between the acrylic pieces, where a 0.3 mm diameter wire created a 0.2 mm constriction between the acrylic walls of the cell. **Though the flocs have historically been made of coagulant (PACl) and clay, the 2017 Filter Constrictions subteam chose to switch out the clay for red dye #40.
-This increased floc visibility, attributed to color contrast in the video footage.**
+**Past flow cells' constrictions** were comprised of a 0.5 mm space created by a water-tight silicon spacer between the acrylic pieces, across which a 0.3 mm diameter wire lay and created a 0.2 mm constriction between the flow cell's walls.
+Though the flocs were historically made of coagulant (a.k.a. polyaluminum chloride, PACl) and clay, the 2017 Filter Constrictions subteam exchanged clay for red dye #40.
+This increased floc visibility, attributed to color contrast in the camera footage.

 #### Experimental Apparatus Schematic

-This semester's team made changes to the system highlighted in the system schematic of Figure 3.
+The Spring 2018 subteam made changes to the system, highlighted below in the Figure 3 schematic.
 The system was developed to recreate the portion of the filtration plant where the water is filtered by layers of sand in the StaRS filter.
-As shown in **the figure**, the actual system apparatus allowed water to flow from the inlet, create flocs with the addition of dye and coagulant (known as polyaluminum chloride - PACl), enter the flow cell and deposit into the waste line.
-Tap water flowed in from the inlet line which was controlled by the first peristaltic pump.
-The water then entered the flow accumulator which inhibited the pulsations previously observed in the flow cell later down the line.
-Coagulant and dye were added by peristaltic pumps and this mixture entered the flocculator of which the length had been calculated to create flocs of the desired size.
-The dye was meant to mimic the dirt particles often found in the dirty water coming into the plant.
-Then the flocs entered a branched tubing system where most of the water was directed away from the flow cell to prevent high velocities in the flow cell which had a very small volume capacity.
-Then, the water from both the flow cell and the branched segment were pushed into the waste line.
-Videos and images of the flow cell were taken with a FlyCap camera which was mounted right next to the flow cell.
+As shown in Figure 3, the system apparatus allowed water to flow from an inlet, carry an input of flocs from the addition of dye and coagulant, enter the flow cell, and exit through the waste line.

+Specifically, tap water entered the system from the inlet line, which was controlled by a peristaltic pump.
+The water then entered the flow accumulator, which inhibited pulsations caused by the peristaltic pump. ~~previously observed in the flow cell later down the line~~. **The water then passed through a needlve valve to further dampen the pump's pulsations** An additional peristaltic pump input coagulant and dye into the flow; the dye mimicked particles often found in dirty water entering AguaClara plants.
+The resulting mixture entered the flocculator, the length of which had been calculated to generate flocs of the desired size.
+The mixture, now containing flocs, entered a branched tubing system in which most flow was directed away from the flow cell and into the waste line.
+This prevented high velocities in the flow cell, which had a very small volume capacity.
+The flow cell's effluent traveled up tubing to the height of a vertically adjustable metal arm, to which the apex of the effluent tubing was attached.
+The effluent then drained into a waste container.
+Videos and images of the flow cell's constriction were taken with a FlyCap camera mounted next to the flow cell.

- The new schematic highlights the importance of the head loss tubing to the apparatus.
-The difference in the height ($\Delta H$) of the head loss tubing and the red waste line in lab dictated the flow rate through the flow cell due to the pressure differences both sides of the flow cell.
+Figure 3's schematic highlights the importance of the effluent, "head loss" tubing to the apparatus.
+The difference in the height ($\Delta H$) between the head loss tubing and the laboratory's waste line caused a pressure gradient across the flow cell, determining flocs' flow rate.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Copy%20of%20Schematic.jpg?raw=true" width="70%"/>
 </p>

-**Figure 3**: The schematic represents the flow apparatus as designed by the Fall 2017 subteam.
-The changes made highlight the importance of the head loss tubing at the ceiling and its relationship to the laboratory waste line.
-Adapted and modified from [Dokko et. al. 2017](https://www.overleaf.com/read/gjkjdyvyhnxs#/41170384/).
+**Figure 3**: This schematic represents the flow apparatus, designed by the Fall 2017 subteam and modified by the Spring 2018 subteam.
+Adapted and modified from [Dokko et. al. 2017](https://www.overleaf.com/read/gjkjdyvyhnxs#/41170384/).**Update the schematic with the needle valve**

-Figure 4 shows an image of the actual apparatus used in the laboratory.
-It followed the exact same flow steps outlined in the schematic of Figure 3.

 <p align="center">
 <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Apparatus.jpg?raw=true" width="50%"/>
 </p>

-**Figure 4**:  The flow apparatus, shown with labeled parts.
+**Figure 4**:  The flow apparatus in-laboratory, shown with labeled components. **Update with needle valve**

 <div class="alert alert-block alert-danger">
 Describe what else is in the scematic, walk us through the different parts and their importance?
 What tools do you use for data collections?